usnistgov/cyrsoxs/docs/INSTALL.md

 **With Pybind**

+If you want to use the Python support for Cy-RSoXS, add the submodule by

 ```bash
 git submodule update --init
 ```

 Building Cy-RSoXS
 ==================

 **Cmake options**

-One should have a valid C/C++ compiler and CUDA-toolkit in addition to above modules installed to compile Cy-RSoXS.
+One should have a valid C/C++ compiler and CUDA-toolkit in addition to above modules installed, in order to compile Cy-RSoXS.

 ```bash
 cd $Cy-RSoXS_DIR
 mkdir build;